 Id. at 3-7.
-Following the release of the Mueller Report, Attorney General William Barr took the view that President Trump had not engaged in the obstruction of justice.
+Following the release of the Mueller Report, the Attorney General at the time, William Barr, took the view that then-President Trump had not engaged in the obstruction of justice.
 See Mark Mazzetti & Katie Benner, Mueller Report Finds No Collusion on Russia, BOS.
 GLOBE, Mar.
 25, 2019, at A1.
 But see Charlie Savage, Evaluating the Clues Left on Obstruction, N.Y.
 TIMES, Apr.
-24, 2019, at A13 (concluding that the Mueller Report "suggests there is sufficiently plausible evidence to ask a grand jury to consider charging Mr. Trump with attempted obstruction" with respect to some of the 11 instances described above); Statement by Former Federal Prosecutors, MEDIUM (May 6, 2019), https://medium.com/@dojalumni/statement-by-former-federal-prosecutors-8ab7691c2aa1

-(last visited June 10, 2020) (open letter signed by more than 1,000 former federal prosecutors, who believe that the actions described in the Mueller Report "would, in the case of any other person not covered by the Office of Legal Counsel policy against indicting a sitting President, result in multiple felony charges for obstruction of justice").
+24, 2019, at A13 (concluding that the Mueller Report "suggests there is sufficiently plausible evidence to ask a grand jury to consider charging Mr. Trump with attempted obstruction" with respect to some of the 11 instances described above); Statement by Former Federal Prosecutors, MEDIUM (May 6, 2019), https://medium.com/@dojalumni/statement-by-former-federalprosecutors-8ab7691c2aa1 (last visited May 26, 2021) (open letter signed by more than 1,000 former federal prosecutors, who believe that the actions described in the Mueller Report "would, in the case of any other person not covered by the Office of Legal Counsel policy against indicting a sitting President, result in multiple felony charges for obstruction of justice").

-The Supreme Court has agreed to review the D.C.
-Circuit's ruling that the House Judiciary Committee was entitled to access some of the redacted portions of the Mueller Report, as well as secret grand jury transcripts, to use in its impeachment investigation.
-Federal Rule of Criminal Procedure 6(e)(3)(E)(i) permits a judge to allow the disclosure of secret grand jury materials "in connection with a judicial proceeding," and the question before the Court is whether a congressional impeachment trial is a "judicial proceeding" within the meaning of the rule.
+The Supreme Court agreed to review the D.C.
+Circuit's ruling that the House Judiciary Committee was entitled to access some of the redacted portions of the Mueller Report, as well as secret grand jury transcripts, to use in its first impeachment investigation of former President Trump.
+Federal Rule of Criminal Procedure 6(e)(3)(E)(i) permits a judge to allow the disclosure of secret grand jury materials "in connection with a judicial proceeding," and the question before the Court was whether a congressional impeachment trial is a "judicial proceeding" within the meaning of the rule.
+Oral argument was scheduled for December 2020, but, in the wake of the November election, the Court granted the House Judiciary Committee's motion to postpone the argument so that the Judiciary Committee for the 117th Congress could decide whether to proceed with the request for the grand jury materials.
 See Department of Justice v.
-House Committee on the Judiciary, No. 19-1328 (cert. granted, July 2, 2020).
+House Committee on the Judiciary, 141 S. Ct.
+870 (2020).
+With the agreement of the parties, the Court then vacated the decision below and dismissed the case as moot because there is no ongoing impeachment investigation of the former President.
+See Department of Justice v.
+House Committee on the Judiciary, 141 S. Ct. - (2021).